darrena092/header-tools/README.md

 * NB: Defining a header that already exists in a request will replace that header.
 Useful for things like modifying your user agent string.

 ## Support
-If you encounter any bugs or would like to request a feature, kindly raise an issue in our GitHub repository.
-Your feedback is invaluable in helping us improve HeaderTools.
+If you encounter any bugs or would like to request a feature, please raise an issue.
+Your feedback is invaluable in helping me improve HeaderTools.

 ## License
 HeaderTools is licensed under the GNU General Public License v3.0.